 Regardless of where or how you learned your behavior, it is important to realize that it can be changed and that this change is up to you.
-Self-awareness will play a huge part in managing anger, not just of holding yourself accountable for your own actions, but also of your own needs.
+Self-awareness will play a huge part in managing anger, not just by holding yourself accountable for your actions, but also by your own needs.

 But Really, Where Does Anger Come From?

 We touched on the destructive nature of anger expression in the previous section.
-It is clear that managing your experience of anger in a healthy, caring and peaceful manner can take awareness, planning, skill, and at times creativity.
-When anger becomes intense, unhealthy or even destructive, chances are it is because some need inside you has not been met.
+Managing your experience of anger in a healthy, caring, and peaceful manner can take awareness, planning, skill, and at times creativity.
+When anger becomes intense, unhealthy, or even destructive, chances are it is because some need inside you has not been met.
 This could be a basic need such as food, money, a roof over your head, stability, or sleep.
 It’s easy to recognize, for instance, that a toddler will become cranky if he or she is hungry, sleepy, or the environment is unstable.

 These needs do not go away as we grow.
-In fact, they multiply.
+They multiply.

-The list is seemingly infinite, because we are all different, and needs include not just the things we require to survive, but also our wants and desires to create a meaningful and peaceful life.
+Connection with others list is seemingly infinite because we are all different, and needs include not just the things we require to survive, but also our wants and desires to create a meaningful and peaceful life.

-When needs aren’t being met, there is a tendency to react in an unhealthy or destructive manner, instead of responding in a healthy way.
-This is especially true if you are in need of food or sleep, as these needs not only can trigger a survival response but also impact our production of what our brains need to feel good.
+When needs aren’t being met, there is a tendency to react in an unhealthy or destructive manner, instead of responding healthily.
+This is especially true if you need food or sleep, as these needs not only can trigger a survival response but also impact our production of what our brains need to feel good.

 Do you remember studying Abraham Maslow’s Hierarchy of Needs?
 Check out what About.com has to say about Maslow here: